KangyeolLee/SM-ChatBot-Mini-Project/README.md

 ## How To Use
 1. Notify you of the new lecture
 You don't need to know.
 When a new lecture comes up, you'll get a notification.
-That's all
+That's all.

 2. Categorizing
-After typing keyword, you'll get the list of lectures being accepted that related to keyword
+After typing keyword, you'll get the list of lectures being accepted that related to keyword.

 <br>